 Sugars and GI

 The glycemic index (GI) of sugars ranges fivefold from a low of 19 for fructose to a high of 105 for maltose (see table 1 for details).

 Rice syrup GI=98

-As can be seen, sucrose has a medium GI, so addition of large amounts will raise (not lower) the GI of most foods and drinks.
+As can be seen, sucrose has a medium GI, so addition of large amounts will raise (not lower) the GI of most foods and beverages.

 As the GI value indicates, 19% of pure fructose consumed in a 50 g dose is directly converted into glucose in the liver and released into the blood stream over a 2 hour period.
-The remainder is converted to glucose and stored as glycogen (a form of starch) for later use, or released into the blood stream as pyruvate, lactate or triglycerides.
+The remainder is stored as glycogen (a form of starch) in the liver for later use, or released into the blood stream as pyruvate, lactate or triglycerides.
 Unlike rodents, very little fructose is converted to fat in humans.